The Hong Kong Polytechnic University

 Vigorous classroom learning is designed to develop students’ professional knowledge and sharpen their skills.
 At the same time, a wide array of "Out-of-classroom" learning opportunities, such as mentorship programmes, industry-based student projects and study tours, are also available for students to prepare themselves for possible career paths.
 Other out-of-class activities are offered to meet different interests and needs, and for the all-round development of students.

-The Outstanding Sportsmen Recommendation Scheme provides opportunities for outstanding student-athletes to study at PolyU while continuing their pursuit of excellence in sports.
-Participants in major international competitions or members of the Hong Kong Teams /Junior Teams are welcome to apply for admission to PolyU through this Scheme.
+The Student-Athlete Learning Support and Admission Scheme and the Outstanding Sportsmen Recommendation Scheme provide opportunities for outstanding student-athletes to study at PolyU while continuing their pursuit of excellence in sports.
+Participants in major international competitions or members of the Hong Kong Teams /Junior Teams are welcome to apply for admission to PolyU through these Schemes.
+In addition, the University has commenced the “Special Talents Admission and Recognition Scheme” (STARS).
+Students who have demonstrated remarkable talents in sports, arts and culture, community service and leadership, and STEM will be considered under this scheme.
+It aims to serve as an alternative admission route for those whose exceptional achievements cannot be fully reflected in their HKDSE results.

 Students have plenty of opportunities to engage in research programmes that are supported by the government and research organisations.
 A new Undergraduate Research and Innovation Scheme has been launched to provide full-time undergraduate students with the opportunity to conduct research projects under the supervision of the University’s scholars.
 The experience and skills acquired will prepare students for their future endeavours and open up a broader career horizon for them after graduation.